Generalized front propagation for spatial stochastic population models: A Precise Framework for the Voting Algorithm and the Verification of (J2)-(J3)

 To prove \eqref{j.3}, we claim that $a,b$ as in \eqref{g.1} are the desired equilibria for the conclusion of \eqref{j.3}.
 Indeed, since $a$ is a fixed point of $g$ according to \eqref{g.1}, the above calculation demonstrates that when $p\equiv a$, for $\al$ the parent of any of the leaves, $E[\Theta_{\al}]\equiv a$.
 Again by iterative back propagation, this implies that $Q_x[\V(\X_t; a) = 1]=a$.
 An analogous argument can be made for $b$. \end{proof}

 While this framework of the $g$-function is robust enough for most models we are interested in, we conclude this section by remarking that a significantly more general treatment of the $g$-function is necessary for certain models, such as the nonlinear voter model perturbation in Section \ref{s:nonlinearvoter}.
 This is due to the non-vanishing impact of coalescences in the voting algorithm in that setting.
-We treat this generalization in Section \ref{s:nonlinearvoter} in full detail.
+We discuss this generalization in Section \ref{s:nonlinearvoter}.